groff_out(5) — Linux manual page

 x init

-format is able to swallow additional whitespace and comments as
+additional whitespace and comments as well even in the header.

-groff intermediate output always contains such a command.
+output always contains such a command.

-by a p command.
+new page.
 Positioning, writing, and drawing commands are

 Command reference top